 - Orthospinology Protractor

 - Resultant Angles Booklet

 A review of the X-ray procedures presented in the Basic I class, followed by an introduction to the supine leg check, instrumentation, table placement and instrument adjusting.
 Professional courtesy adjustments and post x-rays are offered for an additional $150.
 Note that successful completion of the Basic I seminar is a pre-requisite for attending Basic II.
 Click here to view the complete Basic II course agenda.

 Advanced Instrument Adjusting Workshop

 This seminar is a brief review of Basic I and II with a focus on advanced patient placement concepts to correct the craniocervical junction.
 Instruction is given with the KH2 Laney Adjusting Instrument and the Ortho Specific table mounted adjusting instrument.
 Taught by Drs.
-Ken Humber and Mark Baker, this seminar will provide the practitioner with the necessary skills to properly set up for a variety of listings and to reason from pre and post radiographs.
+Nathan Berner and Ryan Klopfer, this seminar will provide the practitioner with the necessary skills to properly set up for a variety of listings and to reason from pre and post radiographs.
 Difficult cases and anatomical variants are discussed.